Plumsail/actions/source/flow/how-tos/sharepoint/create-site-by-custom-template-and-grant-permissions.rst

-Create SharePoint subsite by custom template and grant permissions in Microsoft Flow and Azure Logic Apps
+Create SharePoint subsite by custom template and grant permissions in Power Automate (Microsoft Flow) and Azure Logic Apps
 ================================================================================================================

-This article will show how to use Microsoft Flow to create a new subsite by the custom template and then grant permissions to this site for specific SharePoint group.
+This article will show how to use Power Automate (Microsoft Flow) to create a new subsite by the custom template and then grant permissions to this site for specific SharePoint group.
 As an example, I configured the Flow for SharePoint list to automatically create new sites.

 In this case, I'm using *‘Create Subsite from Template’* and *‘Change Permissions’* actions from Plumsail SP connector, which is a part of `Plumsail Actions <https://plumsail.com/actions>`_.